A Roadmap for neutrino charge assignments in $U(2)_F$ Flavor Models: Implications for LFV processes and leptonic anomalous magnetic moments: Introduction

 Driven by these motivations, we study a non-supersymmetric $U(2)_F$ model of flavor, which is inspired by the analyses performed in~\cite{Linster:2018avp} where the proposed model has been shown to reproduce the quarks and leptons observables.
-However, differently from~\cite{Linster:2018avp} where a $D_6\times U(1)_F$ flavor symmetry is introduced for getting Majorana neutrino masses from the Weinberg operator, we provide see-saw neutrino Majorana mass terms solely within $U(2)_F$ by relaxing the charge requirements and making use of the arbitrariness in the assignment of the $U(2)_F$ quantum numbers to the right-handed (RH) neutrinos.
+The authors, after attempting to apply the $U(2)_F$ see-saw model to neutrinos, introduced a $D_6\times U(1)_F$ flavor symmetry with the goal of getting Majorana neutrino masses from the Weinberg operator with no fine-tuning.
+Instead, we provide see-saw Majorana neutrino mass terms solely within $U(2)_F$ by relaxing their charge requirements and making use of the arbitrariness in the assignment of the $U(2)_F$ quantum numbers to the right-handed (RH) neutrinos.
+We also show that the model discussed in~\cite{Linster:2018avp}, even by employing a $U(2)_F$ see-saw mechanism, can still successfully reproduce neutrino observables by lowering the combination of a few free parameters.

 The paper is organized as follows: in Sec.~\ref{sec:model}, we describe the relevant features of our constructions.
 In Sec.~\ref{sec:neutrinosector} we provide a catalog of possible neutrino mass matrices, obtained via the type-I see-saw mechanism.
 Subsequently we derive predictions on the physical observables $m_{\beta}$ and $m_{\beta\beta}$.
-In Sec.~\ref{LFVintr}, we analyse the LFV decays in light of the $(g-2)_\mu$ anomalous magnetic moment and we discuss our results in the Conclusions, Sec.~\ref{conclusions}.
+In Sec.~\ref{LFVintr}, we analyse the LFV decays in light of the newest evaluation of the $(g-2)_\mu$ anomalous magnetic moment~\cite{Muong-2:2025xyk,Aliberti:2025beg} and we discuss our results in the Conclusions, Sec.~\ref{conclusions}.